joshfarhi/joshfarhi/README.md

 # 💫 About Me:
 🌱 Moving forward from Independant Contracting!
 I'm currently looking for a full-time role as a developer!
 On the side, I am learning Python.<br>💬 Ask me about my recent trip to Asia!<br>⚡ Fun fact: I was born in New Hampshire, grew up in North Carolina, and finally settled on the West Coast.
-My partner has shared her love for travelling with me, so we consider ourselves digital nomads (for the time being)
+My partner has shared her love for travelling with me, so we consider ourselves to be digital nomads (for the time being).
+Travellimg the United States during the off-season, and then touring a new region abroad every year.

 ## 🌐 Connect with me
 [![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#FF7139)](https://joshuafarhi.com)